daichan132/Youtube-Live-Chat-Fullscreen/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests to help improve this project.

-Enjoy a seamless YouTube Live experience with chat in fullscreen!
-If you find this extension helpful, please consider giving it a star ⭐ on [GitHub](https://github.com/yourusername/Youtube-Live-Chat-Fullscreen).